kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

 Automated testing
 =================

-We believe in automated testing to provide high quality code and avoid dumb bugs.
+We believe in automated testing to provide high-quality code and avoid dumb bugs.
 When possible, all code must be committed with proper unit tests.
 Particular attention must be placed when fixing bugs: it's good practice to write unit tests to reproduce the bug.
 All unit tests and fixtures are placed in the tests folder in the CAPE root.
-We adopted `Nose <http://nose.readthedocs.org/en/latest/>`_ as unit testing framework.
+We adopted `Nose <http://nose.readthedocs.org/en/latest/>`_ as the unit testing framework.